With national literacy advocates L to R: Diane Dragan; Ameer Baracka; Harvey Hubbell; Missy Purcell and me!

 I didn’t start my career thinking I would become a literacy advocate.

-I started as an educator who wanted my students to succeed—and realized that many of them weren’t being given the tools they needed to learn to read.
+I started as an educator in the classroom who wanted my students to succeed—and realized that I didn’t have the tools and knowledge I needed to help them learn to read.

 From there, my work expanded: